-These updates will provide performance benefits that allowing them to be served quickly in Google search results.
-For more information regarding how this directly affects your Google results read and follow the Google guidelines.
+These updates will provide performance benefits, allowing them to be served quickly in Google search results.
+For more information regarding how this directly affects your Google results, read and follow the Google guidelines.

-To monitor how your AMP pages are performing, you should again head over to Search Console.
-You can access the report under the Search Analytics the section where it shows the search appearance filter.
+To monitor how your AMP pages are performing, head over to Search Console again.
+You can access the report under the Search Analytics where it shows the search appearance filter.

 AMP ARTICLE RICH RESULTS

-The AMP Status report will help you monitor the status and diagnose and correct any errors in your AMP pages you will see a chart of AMP pages successfully indexed as well as pages with AMP-specific errors.
-So what are you waiting for?
+The AMP Status report will help you monitor your AMP status, as well as diagnose and correct any errors in your AMP pages.
+You’ll see a chart of AMP pages successfully indexed as well as pages with AMP-specific errors.
 Update your top landing pages today and see how much growth you gain.

-Bi-Monthly Checkups: Schedule These Approximately Every 8 Weeks
+Bi-Monthly Checkups: Schedule These About Every 8 Weeks

 Completing these checkups consistently will help account for any SEO loose ends you may accidentally create as you update and maintain your site.
 These tasks, though just as important as your monthly checkups, can be performed every other month.

 Not every site utilizes “rich snippets” (the result of structured data) and that’s ok.
 There are many types of sites where they are not appropriate (see Google’s list).